NCATSTranslator/TranslatorTechnicalDocumentation/README.md

-# Developer Documentation for the Biomedical Data Translator
+# Technical Documentation for the Biomedical Data Translator

-This repository hosts templates, scripts and contents for primary technical documentation for Developers within the [Biomedical Data Translator](https://ncats.nih.gov/translator) project [("Translator"; Fecho _et al,_ 2022)](https://ascpt.onlinelibrary.wiley.com/doi/10.1111/cts.13301) of the [National Center for Advancing Translational Sciences ("NCATS")](https://ncats.nih.gov).
+This repository hosts templates, scripts and contents for primary technical documentation for Developers and Administrators of the [Biomedical Data Translator](https://ncats.nih.gov/translator) project [("Translator"; Fecho _et al,_ 2022)](https://ascpt.onlinelibrary.wiley.com/doi/10.1111/cts.13301) of the [National Center for Advancing Translational Sciences ("NCATS")](https://ncats.nih.gov).

-The repository uses the [`mkdocs`](https://www.mkdocs.org/) tooling to generate and manage an indexed compendium of the documentation for [Open Access licensed](LICENSE) hosting on its [Official (ReadTheDocs) Site](https://translator-developer-documentation.readthedocs.io/en/latest/).
+The repository uses the [`mkdocs`](https://www.mkdocs.org/) tooling to generate and manage an indexed compendium of the documentation for [Open Access licensed](LICENSE) hosting on its [Official Site](https://ncatstranslator.github.io/TranslatorTechnicalDocumentation/).

 ## Getting Started